 Our programs are designed to provide students with the functional knowledge and fundamental skills necessary to be effective, socially responsible leaders.
 For this purpose, the GSIM-IUJ has integrated a research framework into the existing curriculum; this allows students to write an MBA thesis or a comprehensive research report.
-This allows students develop insights into the issues and horn skills, which are impossible to do only in ordinary classes.
+This allows students to develop insights into the issues and horn skills, which are impossible to do in regular classes alone.